 You can build a more creative web page using the block editor than the classic editor.
 WordPress intends to model it on top-notch page builder plugins anyway.

-On the other hand, a drag and drop page builder lets you create every kind of web page in no time.
+On the other hand, WordPress page builder is a drag-and-drop tool that lets you create every kind of web page in no time.
 You can customize it as you wish, edit or remove different widgets, upload templates, design headers-footers, reshape the layouts, integrate powerful plugins and many more.

 In the age of too many competitors, it’s really crucial for you to understand which works best for you and which isn’t.
 Every page builder you find doesn’t have the same advantage.
 Besides, you don’t even need every trait out there.